 Tools

-Useful Holdover calculators, range notebook tools, visualizers, and reference tools for Canadian shooters.
+Useful Holdover calculators, range notebook tools, visualizers, the buyback tracker, and reference tools for Canadian shooters.

-Calculators, range notebook tools, visualizers, and reference tools for Canadian shooters.
+Useful Holdover calculators, range notebook tools, visualizers, policy trackers, and reference tools for Canadian shooters.

 The tool that comes back from the range.